Michael Reed (baseball): Atlanta Braves

 On February 24, 2018, Reed signed a minor league deal with the Braves.
 He began the season with the Mississippi Braves and promoted to the Gwinnett Stripers of the Triple-A International League.
 He was called up to the major leagues on July 2, 2018, but was optioned back to Gwinnett the next day.
 He was recalled on July 20.

 San Francisco Giants

 On October 31, 2018, the Minnesota Twins claimed Reed off waivers.
 On March 23, 2019, the Twins traded Reed to the San Francisco Giants in exchange for John Andreoli and cash.
-Reed was designated for assignment on April 2, 2019, following the acquisition of Kevin Pillar.
-Reed was outrighted on April 5, but elected free agency.
-He re-signed on a minor league deal on the same day.
-He became a free agent following the 2019 season.
+In four games for the Giants, he went 0–for–8 with six strikeouts.
+Reed was designated for assignment on April 2, following the acquisition of Kevin Pillar.
+Reed cleared waivers and elected free agency on April 5, but re-signed with the Giants on a minor league contract on the same day.
+In 15 games for the Triple–A Sacramento River Cats, he batted .226/.317/.359 with one home run, nine RBI, and two stolen bases.
+Reed elected free agency following the season on November 4.

-Personal
+Personal life

 His father, Benton Reed, played in the National Football League.